luomus/species-challenge/README.md

 ### Next

+- species names to json

 ### Setup

-- participation id as int
 - Login to dev/prod parametrized through /login
 - Get data system id for dev, test and production? or use intermediate login redirection like on Havistin?
-- Database sorting/collation settings
+- Database sorting/collation settings utf8mb4_swedish_ci
-- Generic exception handling?
+- Generic exception handling
 - Automate database setup - does OpenShift need this?
-- Test that database errors are handled gracefully

 ### Features